All rapyuta.io docs are open source. See something that's wrong or unclear? Submit a pull request.Make a contribution

 A maximum of 50 ports is allowed for an endpoint.
 The allowed format is comma-separated Port Ranges.
 Each Port Range is either a single port or a range of port mentioning the from port and to port separated by a hyphen (-).
 Examples: 5000 or 443-445 or 3446-3449,3500,3510-3530

-If you want to add a ROS service to the package, click Add ROS and do the following.
+(Optional) To add a ROS actions to the package.
+Under ROS Actions, click Add ROS action and enter the ROS service name.

-Optionally, to add configuration parameter to the executable, click Add Parameter. configuration parameters operate at the level of the component and apply to executables in the component only.
+(Optional) Configuration parameters operate at the level of the component and apply to executables in the component only.
+To add configuration parameter to the executable, click Add Parameter and enter:

 rapyuta.io allows you to configure the following additional information for the package.